mfaustin/ProjectOne558/README.md

  }
 ```

-3.  `getEverySpeciesData` This function returns
+3.  `getEverySpeciesData` This function returns data for every species
+    as a data frame with optional sorting of the data based on the
+    sortName option.
+The following data is returned
+    `species,shape,generation,base_happiness,capture_rate,gender_rate,hatch_counter,is_baby,is_legendary,is_mythical`.

 ``` r
 getEverySpeciesData<-function(sortName=FALSE){